Queensland Transport Infrastructure Conference 2024

 This speed networking session will allow delegates to introduce themselves and swap business cards with those they are seated with and other conference attendees.

-Sally Stannard, Acting Director-General, Department of Transport and Main Roads
+Sally Stannard, Director-General, Department of Transport and Main Roads

 Sally Stannard